neutvd/ProvTemplateCatalog/README.md

 Setup on Ubuntu without using docker container.:

 1. Install necessary packages
-1. Set up MongoDB db with name TemplateData create collection "Templates"
+1. Set up MongoDB db with name `TemplateData` and create collection `Templates`.
-1. Change server url from localhost to your hostname in app.py templates/src/main.js
+1. Change server url to your hostname in
+    1. *app.py*: change os.environ["PROV_TMPL_SERVERNAME"] to your hostname.
+   	1. *templates/src/main.js*: replace localhost with your hostname.
-1. Change ServerName value to your hostname in example_conf_apache2_sites-enabled.conf
+1. Change `ServerName` value to your hostname in `example_conf_apache2_sites-enabled.conf`
-1. Provide social media oauth2 app key and secret for each used site in config.py.
+1. Provide social media oauth2 app key and secret for each used site in `config.py`:
-       For github, the instructions can be found at https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/.
+*Uncomment the lines setting the keys and secrets directly and comment out the lines obtaining the keys and secrets from the environment.* For github, the instructions to obtain the key and secret can be found at https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/.
-1. Set secret keys in app.py
+1. Change `os.environ['PROV_TMPL_JWT_SECRET']` secret keys in app.py with your own made up secret.
 1. Use webpack to compile build.js from templates/src/main.js
    put or symlink build.js in static/js/build.js
    ```